What is Mentoring?

 What is the timeline?

 The typical mentoring calendar follows an approximate school year of September-May, though there are options available for alternate style calendars.
-Dates vary depending on the components entered, however all registration for the 2019-20 competitive season must be completed by January 2020.

 Where do I start?